-We are talking to older Australians using aged care services about what makes for a good quality of life for them.
+We have talked to older Australians using aged care services about what makes for a good quality of life for them.

-From their perspectives, we are developing a new quality of life measure – Quality of Life - Aged Care Consumers (QOL-ACC).
+From their perspectives, we have developed a new quality of life measure – Quality of Life - Aged Care Consumers (QOL-ACC).

 OUR RESEARCHERS TALK ABOUT THE DEVELOPMENT OF QOL-ACC